-At PwC, we define quality service as consistently meeting the leadership of each local firm and if they are not at the and permeates how we operate, including guiding our the expectations of our stakeholders and complying with level expected, a remediation plan is agreed with local leadership actions, and how we build 'trust in what all applicable standards and policies.
-An important part leadership taking personal responsibility for its successful matters' - how we do business, with each other and in of our ability to deliver against this quality definition is implementation. our communities. building a culture across a network of more than 364,000 As the services that our network provides change Trust in what matters people.
-This culture of quality emphasises that quality and develop, and the needs and expectations of our is the responsibility of everyone, including our 3,215 stakeholders also change, the PwC network is continually Today companies are judged on far more than financial people.
-Continuing to enhance this culture of quality reviewing and updating the scale, scope and operations outcomes.
-A company's performance in areas is a significant area of focus for our global and local of our PwC firms' systems of quality management and like Environmental, social, and governance (ESG), leadership teams and one which plays a key part in the investing in programmes to enhance the quality of the cybersecurity, and more can affect its reputation, staff measurement of their performance. services that the PwC network provides. retention, access to capital, and ultimately enterprise value.
+At PwC, we define quality service as consistently meeting the expectations of our stakeholders and complying with all applicable standards and policies.
+An important part of our ability to deliver against this quality definition is building a culture across a network of more than 370,000 people.
+This culture of quality emphasises that quality is the responsibility of everyone.
+Continuing to enhance this culture of quality is a significant area of focus for our global and local leadership teams and one which plays a key part in the measurement of their performance.